Administration process and capability

 Buy-out is the final stage of any de-risking journey.
 We replace buy-in policies with individual annuity policies and take-on all responsibility for the insured benefits of members as they become our policyholders.

-With over 500,000 retail and defined benefit policyholder customers, the culture of administrative excellence is well embedded across our business.
+Just Group have helped over 600,000 customers, so the culture of administrative excellence is well embedded across our business.
 This helps ensure our member experience is of the highest standard and applied across all transactions and communications.